-And some folks end up buying a lens based on the focal length (MM) and price, and 6 months later realized they made a very bad, and expensive, lens choice.
+And some folks (more than once) have bought lenses based on the focal length (MM) and price, and 6 months later realized they made a very bad, and expensive, lens choice.

-It's really easy to "geek-out" on lens specifications.
-If you're a high-end, pro-minded kinda person who likes to read MTF charts and study lens grouping schematics to help you wake up in the morning,this book is NOT for you.
+It’s really easy to “geek-out” on lens specifications.
+If you’re a high-end, pro-minded kinda person who likes to read MTF charts and study lens grouping schematics to help you wake up in the morning, this class is NOT for you.

 - NOT a “Joe, what lens should I buy?”
 Q&A – I’ll show you how to evaluate lenses so YOU can make this decision!